Fast-CGI for RESTful Endpoints

 multiple Fast-CGI programs simultaneously, each with a different

-word definitions, while another handles logging or JSON responses.
+while another handles logging or JSON responses.
+Each handler has

 This flexibility means you can design your Sheerpower web applications